 6.1 Overview

 This chapter describes the various aspects of CTE losses in the WFC3/UVIS detector.
 The first section provides a general overview and compares CTE losses in WFC3/UVIS to those in ACS/WFC.
-The next section discusses the nature of WFC3/UVIS losses in more detail, focusing on how the mini-channel makes it possible to minimize CTE losses.
-Section 6.4 describes the pixel-based model in more detail, in terms of how it was constructed and how the pixel-based-reconstruction procedure can be run.
-Section 6.5 gives a brief overview of the empirical formula-based correction for point sources.
+The next section discusses the nature of WFC3/UVIS losses in more detail.
+Section 6.4 describes the pixel-based model in terms of how it was constructed and how the pixel-based-reconstruction procedure can be run.
+Section 6.5 gives a brief overview of the empirical formula-based corrections available for point sources.
 The final section discusses how best to deal with CTE losses in WFC3/UVIS images in terms of prevention, mitigation, and correction.

 -